 The best way to help someone is to provide support and encourage

-enough to discuss their feelings.
-Remain calm and maintain an open
+safe to discuss their feelings.
+Remain calm while recognising they

-Call an ambulance (phone 000) or take the person to the emergency department of the
+Call 000 or take the person to the emergency department of the

-local hospital if they need urgent medical
+local hospital if they need urgent medical attention.

-Supporting someone who self-harms can be a stressful experience,
+Supporting someone who self harms can be a stressful experience so